 Course instructors assess learner skills by providing feedback.
-The processes of collecting data, analyzing, interpreting, and recording data obtained are both formal and informal measurement and evaluation, in which such operations occur throughout the teaching and learning period before learning and teaching, during the course and after teaching.
+The processes of collecting data, analyzing, interpreting, recording data obtained are both formal and informal measurement and evaluation, in which such operations occur throughout the teaching and learning period before learning and teaching, during the course and after teaching.
 The components consist of 4 steps as follows:

-- Step 1: Encouraging and motivating learning (Feed Up) by informing the learners about the learning objectives and clear assessment so that they can see the value of education and evaluation. - Step 2: Checking for understanding to develop learning (Checking for Understanding) by speaking, answering questions, presenting, writing, etc. Writing skill development is done by the technique of providing feedback. - Step 3: Provide feedback about successes and things that need to be developed or improved to learners. - Step 4: Providing advice and suggesting a guideline (Feedforward) based on empirical data to encourage the learners to develop higher learning.
+Step 1: Encouraging and motivating learning (Feed Up) by informing the learners about the learning objectives and clear assessment so that they can see the value of learning and assessment.

+Step 2 : Checking for understanding to develop learning (Checking for Understanding) by speaking, answering questions, presenting, writing, etc. Writing skill development is done by the technique of providing feedback.

+Step 3: Providing feedback about successes and things that need to be developed or improved to learners.

+Step 4: Providing advice, suggesting a guideline (Feed forward) based on empirical data to encourage the learners to develop higher learning.